 The main exhibition “In the arms of Lake Saimaa” presents the living conditions on the shores of Lake Saimaa.
 Prehistory, scale models of ships and information about the Saimaa ringed seal are on display.
 In addition, there are changing exhibitions.

 Four steam vessels are moored on the Riihisaari museum dock.
 The Steam Schooner Salama from 1874, which spent the years from 1898 to 1970 at the bottom of the lake in front of Parkonsaari Island in Puumala.
 The tar steamer Mikko from 1914 is the last surviving example of Saimaa’s large tar steamer fleet.
 The passenger boat Savonlinna from 1903 was branded the “Saimaa Express” thanks to its speed.
 Riihisaari was also the home dock of the steam tugboat Ahkera, built in 1871.
 This ship, the oldest steam boat on Lake Saimaa, is being restored.
 Ahkera is now owned by the S/S Ahkera Perinneyhdistys association.
 The Mikko and Savonlinna can be chartered for cruises.

-There area museum shop in the Provincial Museum and Nestori – Saimaa Nature Exhibition and Information Point.
+There is a museum shop and tourist and camping information in Riihisaari.
 There are cafés and restaurants near the Museum on Linnankatu.

 Tel. +358 (0)44 417 4466

 Changing exhibitions and events 2023